What is the Target Cost?

 Examples of Target Costing

-In the above example, the total profit margin of the product would be $100*20% = $20.
-Hence in order to achieve $20 on the sale of one product, the company needs to sell the products at $80 ( $100- $20) which is the target cost of the product year.
-Since the total cost has been fixed at $80, the management needs to sum-up all the internal cost in order to reach the $80 figure and accordingly allocate more importance to the activities which directly contribute to the product and lesser importance to those activities which have an insignificant contribution in the making of the product for eg admin charges, printing charges etc that can be controlled at the company level thus restricting the total cost to go up.
+In the above example, the total profit marginProfit MarginProfit Margin is a metric that the management, financial analysts, & investors use to measure the profitability of a business relative to its sales.
+It is determined as the ratio of Generated Profit Amount to the Generated Revenue Amount. of the product would be $100*20% = $20.
+Hence to achieve $20 on the sale of one product, the company needs to sell the products at $80 ( $100- $20), which is the target cost of the product year.
+Since the total cost is $80, the management needs to sum-up all the internal costs to reach the $80 figure.
+And accordingly, allocate more importance to the activities which directly contribute to the product and lesser significance to insignificant contributors.
+E.g., admin charges, printing charges, etc. that company can control, thus restricting the total cost to go up.

 Suppose ABC ltd is a grocery company and sells it grocery at $1000 per piece.
 Its profits are 20%.
 Hence the cost works out to be $800.
-The company has recently received a subsidy from the government which it needs to pass on to its customers.
+The company has recently received a subsidy from the government, which it needs to pass on to its customers.
 The subsidy amount is $200 per piece.
 The company sells 10,000 units annually.
 Work out the target cost?

 Earlier revenue = $1000*10,000 = $1,000,000,000.
-To achieve the same revenue the company now needs to sell 15,625 units in order to achieve the same revenue.
-If the company fails to achieve this sales target, it would be in a loss and the entire excercise will go on a toss.
+To achieve the same revenue, the company now needs to sell 15,625 units to achieve the same revenue.
+If the company fails to achieve this sales target, it would be in a loss, and the entire exercise will go on a toss.

 - Market Opportunities: It also helps creates new market opportunities in the market by lowering the cost as compared to its competitors.

 - Efficient Management: It improves management efficiency as well.

 - Low Estimation of Selling Price: By fixing a lower selling price of the product, it will bring a burden on the total costing and also on the production department.